AliJH/household-expenses/README.md

 - Used as a data validation pick list in the Bulk spreadsheet to simplify data entry.

 ### Account

+This table must be setup and populated before you can start populating the budget and actuals tables as they both link back to it on `Account ID`.

+You should take time to consider populating this table carefully as it will determine at what level you want to break down your analysis.
+Personally I opted to go for what feels like a mix of levels depenidng on the type of expense, for example:

+- a single account for groceries rather than breaking this down further (e.g. into meat, fruit and vegetables etc)
+- seperate accounts for each streaming service we subscribed to rather than a single account for all streaming services

+It contains the following fields used to describe and group accounts:

+- Account ID
+    - Combination of Account Owner and Account to make data entry simpler.
+    - `=LEFT([@[Account Owner]], 3) & "-" & [@Account]`.
+- Account Owner
+    - Used to tie an account back to a particular person, something I used as my wife and I tend to keep our personal finances separate.
+    - If you don't want to Account Owner and aren't comfortable with Power BI yet you may find it simplest to set use the same value for all entries.
+- Account Type
+    - Categorical grouping for accounts, e.g. Entertainment or Health.
+- Is Day to Day Living
+    - Either *TRUE* or *FALSE*, used as a quick filter in visualiations where you don't want irregular or fixed costs influencing the analysis.
+- Is Food Related
+    - Either *TRUE* or *FALSE*, similiar to the above used as a quick filter because this is something in particular that I wanted to track.
+- Breakdown
+    - As Is Food Related was generally a subset of Is Day to Day Living this represented a convenient way of creating a high level group for accounts based on these flags.
+    - `=IF([@[Is Food Related]], "Food", IF([@[Is Day to Day Living]], "Day to Day", "Other"))`

 ### Budget